A document is the basic unit of data in MongoDB. It’s comprised of field/value pairs which are written in BSON format.

 A field is the name/value pair in a MongoDB document while a value is the specific value of a document’s field/value pair.
-A group of documents together is known as a collection.
+A group of documents is known as a collection.

 The most important thing to remember is that each MongoDB document requires a unique _id